utcompling/textgrounder/README.txt

 to the task nodes.

-8. Running under TACC Longhorn
+8. Running under TACC Maverick

 TACC is a supercomputer center at the University of Texas.
-The Longhorn cluster is where Ben Wing's tweet data is primarily stored.
-This cluster has about 256 8-core machines, of which 48 are available for running Hadoop.
+The Maverick cluster is where Ben Wing's tweet data is primarily stored.
+This cluster has about ???
+20-core machines.
+Note that Maverick is a replacement for Longhorn, which was set up to allow for Hadoop jobs.
+Unfortunately, no such jobs can be run on Maverick currently, although this may change.

+[[Old text: Longhorn has 48 nodes are available for running Hadoop.
 In order to use Hadoop, a subset of these machines must be requested for a period of time, up to a maximum of 24 hours.
 Once these machines are available, one is made the job tracker and name node.
 Hadoop servers are started on this machine and an HDFS file system formatted.
 This means that data cannot be stored long-term in HDFS.
-All file systems are visible on all machines, so there is no need to copy data into HDFS, although it must be copied out.
+All file systems are visible on all machines, so there is no need to copy data into HDFS, although it must be copied out.]]

 9. Copy data into HDFS